yunPKU/infer_heterogeneity_from_incidence/codes_after_correction/README.md

-These files are the codes before the correction of the bug.
+These files are the codes after the correction of the bug.

 # Explanation about the bug in the python code